bartolli/claude-code-chat/UI_STYLING_IMPLEMENTATION_GUIDE.md

 # UI Styling Implementation Guide - Based on Continue GUI

 ## OBJECTIVE
-Implement UI styling improvements in the Claude Code Chat extension to match the polished design of the Continue GUI, which is located in the `gui/` directory of the Continue extension.
+Implement UI styling improvements in the Claude Code GUI extension to match the polished design of the Continue GUI, which is located in the `gui/` directory of the Continue extension.

 ## KEY FEATURES TO IMPLEMENT